 The deal ensures, however, that the transition occurs at minimal economic cost to domestic producers.
 First, the imports of goods deemed most sensitive for the EAEU market, such as milk, meat, and sugar, are exempted.
-Second, the EAEU reserves the asymmetric right to apply trigger safeguard measures to control the volume of other sensitive imports, such as rice, textiles, and wooden furniture.
-Finally, the agreement does not remove the ability to apply quotas, trade protection measures, or non-tariff barriers, such as sanitary and phyto-sanitary measures.
-Overall, the 19 Article 2.10 of the EEU-Vietnam FTA, available in limited volume of trade between the EAEU and Vietnam (less than 1%) was itself seen as a guarantee for the low cost to EAEU markets.
-This approach reflects protectionist pressures within Russia, 21 but also secures the consensus of its EAEU partners by avoiding problem areas.
+Second, the EAEU reserves the asymmetric right to apply trigger safeguard measures to control the volume of other sensitive imports, such as rice, textiles, and wooden furniture.19 Finally, the agreement does not remove the ability to apply quotas, trade protection measures, or non-tariff barriers, such as sanitary and phyto-sanitary measures.20 Overall, the 19 Article 2.10 of the EEU-Vietnam FTA, available in English at https://docs.eaeunion.org/docs/en-us/0147849/ iatc 02062015.

-19 Article 2.10 of the EEU-Vietnam FTA, available in English at https://docs.eaeunion.org/docs/en-us/0147849/iatc\02062015.